gabswb/stereolabs-test/README.md

 Example:
   ./stereolabs --build fp16 --video ../samples/video.mp4 --timing
 ```
+### Results Visualization
+Since I was developping on a cloud server, I wasn't able to show in a window the visualization of the outputs.
+However, for video and image inference, the output is saved in the working directory.

 ### Model
 I chose to work on objects detection because this is a crucial task in most of perception tasks.